bluepeter/alphagroove/README.md

 #### Exit Patterns

-- `fixed-time`: Exits the trade 10 minutes after entry
+- `fixed-time`: Exits the trade after a configurable number of minutes from entry (default: 10)

 ### Trading Direction